Kaeryv/Khepri/README.md

 ## Getting started

-Here is a sample code to get tou started, don't hesitate to contact me on Github if you need help (via issues for example).
+Here is a sample code to get you started, don't hesitate to contact me on Github if you need help (via issues for example).

 ```python
 from khepri.crystal import Crystal